Around 1 in 5 people diagnosed with cancer in the UK take part in a clinical trial.

 - Are pregnant

 This is an international trial that will recruit 1,412 people all together.
-It has already recruited 722 people with cancer of the pancreas.
+It has already recruited 722 people with ductal adenocarcinoma of the pancreas.
 It is now only recruiting people who have cancer where the pancreatic duct meets the common bile duct (the area called the ampulla of Vater).

 The trial is randomised.
 You will be put into one of 2 treatment groups by a computer.
 Neither you nor your doctors will be able to decide which group you are in.